weizheheng/hey-world/README.md

 # hey-world

 This theme is inspired by Hey by Basecamp.
-They have recently introduce https://hey.com/world/ and I really like the minimal look for the blogging page.
+They have recently introduced https://hey.com/world/ and I really like the minimal look for the blogging page.
 Here is one example by [DHH](https://world.hey.com/dhh/).

 This is what this theme looks like for a jekyll project:
 ![sample](./sample.png)